symfony/symfony-docs/contributing/code/patches.rst

     pick 7fc64b4 second commit
     pick 7d33018 third commit

-To squash all commits into the first one, remove the word "pick" before the second and the last commits, and replace it by the word "squash" or just "s".
+To squash all commits into the first one, remove the word ``pick`` before the second and the last commits, and replace it by the word ``squash`` or just ``s``.
 When you save, Git will start rebasing, and if successful, will ask you to edit the commit message, which by default is a listing of the commit messages of all the commits.
 When you finish, execute the push command.

 .. _ProGit:                                http://git-scm.com/book
 .. _GitHub:                                https://github.com/signup/free